 IN-PERSON, INDOOR WORSHIP AT 10:30 AM.

-Our 10:30 am service is a traditional, Rite II, service with hymns, readings, sermon, Communion, and healing prayers.
-Held in the main church.
+Our 10:30 am service is a traditional, Rite II, service with hymns, readings, sermon, and Holy Communion.

 What to Expect

 On Sunday we gather for worship using The Book of Common Prayer and other authorized texts.
 The Book of Common Prayer is a treasury of prayer and liturgy that is a particular gift of the Episcopal Church.
 Our service is a traditional service in vernacular language with classical and contemporary Anglican hymns and anthems sung during the program year by the All Saints Choir or Schola (youth choir).
 All Saints is committed to using expansive (or sometimes called inclusive) language in our liturgy.
 Our service, while grounded in the Book of Common Prayer, seeks to expand the metaphors and images we use for God, so that all people, whatever their age, ability, race, ethnic group, sexual orientation, gender and gender expression, or religious background feel welcome in the Spirit of God’s love.
 We believe that the altar is God’s table, and that Christ is fully present in the Eucharists, therefore, everyone is welcome to come forward during Communion to receive the Sacrament or a blessing.